 NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

-The NIDA-AACAP Resident Training Award in Substance Use Disorder is a partnership between AACAP and NIDA CTN to fund NIDA Mentor-Facilitated Training Awards, a key component of the NIDA CTN Dissemination Initiative, supporting the development of expertise in SUD, especially OUD, through the completion of a mentor-supervised project focused on adoption and/or dissemination of SUD treatment research and the publication of the results.
+The NIDA-AACAP Resident Training Award in Substance Use Disorders is a partnership between AACAP and NIDA CTN to fund NIDA Mentor-Facilitated Training Awards , a key component of the NIDA CTN Dissemination Initiative, supporting the development of expertise in SUD, especially OUD, through the completion of a mentor-supervised project focused on adoption and/or dissemination of SUD treatment research and the publication of the results.

 The goals of this award are:

-- To promote and improve knowledge of evidence-based SUD treatment among health care providers;
+- To promote the dissemination of SUD research findings, thereby improving knowledge and ultimately the utilization of evidence-based SUD treatment among health care providers

-- To facilitate the professional growth and development of future leaders in SUD management and research.
+- To facilitate the professional growth and development of future clinician leaders in SUD management.

-The award offers up to $10,000 for program support (award amount includes travel to AACAP's 70th Annual Meeting in New York, NY, October 23-28, 2023; and travel to the NIDA Clinical Trials Network's Annual Meeting in Bethesda, MD, Spring 2023) and $2,000 for a mentor stipend.
-Funds may also be used for educational and resource materials/courses.
+The award offers up to $10,000 for program support (award amount includes travel to AACAP's 72nd Annual Meeting in Chicago, IL, October 20-25, 2025; and travel to the NIDA Clinical Trials Network's Annual Meeting in Bethesda, MD, TBD and $2,000 for a mentor stipend.
+Funds may be used for educational and resource materials/courses.
 (All awards are contingent upon the receipt of adequate funding support.)
+See this flyer for examples of allowable costs.

 PURPOSE OF THE AWARD